giovannilupi/dsa/notes/Maximum subarray problem.md

 A simple single-pass algorithm known as **Kadane's algorithm** solves this problem efficiently.

-#### Bruteforce solution
+#### Brute-force solution

-The naive way to solve the problem is using a bruteforce strategy.
+The naive way to solve the problem is using a brute-force strategy.

 ![34c75b6e34446ce2b83eb4965d47d401.png](../_resources/34c75b6e34446ce2b83eb4965d47d401.png)
 We could evaluate each subarray and return the maximum.
 To do that, two nested loops are required.
 The first controls the index of the starting element, and the second controls an index moving to the right.
 When the second loop completes, we move the index of the first to the right.
 This has a complexity of *O($n^2$)*.
 Here is a C++ implementation: